The Whitney After All

 “Gertrude Vanderbilt Whitney” by Robert Henri (1865–1929), 1916.
 Oil on canvas, 50 by 72 inches.
 Gift of Flora Whitney Miller.

 The Whitney has never been just a museum.
 It was founded as an outgrowth of a campaign to champion and support American art.
-Today this cause is as dominant as the Whitney’s new location is chic.
+Today this cause is as dominant as the Whitney’s new location in the Meatpacking District is chic.
 But when Gertrude Vanderbilt Whitney, the museum’s founder, embarked on her crusade a little more than a century ago, American art and Greenwich Village seemed equally dodgy.
 What’s most surprising about the new Whitney may be its ability to remind us that in some ways, they still are.

 Art Stars